< Back to Blogs

 Engineering consultants are often engaged by cities to fill capability-gaps but are unsustainably expensive for tasks such as stakeholder engagement and data gathering.
 Advanced Infrastructure's national-scale digital twin of the energy system reduces these costs and automates complex workflows.
 The digital twin reduces the skill-level required to perform complex tasks such as optioneering/zoning, low carbon technology siting, and new energy network connection requests.

 The software solution enables planners to make data-driven decisions previously only possible with advanced tools and training.
 The tool models the deployment of low carbon technology building-blocks and is compatible with OfGem DFES (Distribution Future Energy Scenarios) modelling.
-The combination of high resolution demographic data and network modelling will be a first-of-a-kind deployment in the UK.
+The combination of high resolution demographic data and electricity network modelling will be a first-of-a-kind deployment in the UK.

 Interviews conducted by Advanced Infrastructure with over 100 local authority officers have identified that currently one third of energy projects are cancelled after the feasibility studies stage due to grid constraints.
 This lack of data and knowledge of low carbon technology potential at building-level costs authorities an average of £10,000 per project in avoidable costs.